OguzGurv2/HIIT-Hustle/README.md

 ## Scalable Vector Graphics
 SVG is used to define vector-based graphics for the Web.
 Uses XML format and having support for interactivity and animation.
-This project has 1 SVG file for landing page visualization.
+This project has 1 SVG file for landing page visualization, and it's totally free from

 ## Canva
 Canva is used for creating any type of visual contents for example images, slides, logos etc.